wahyudiindra/resume.md/resume.md

 ### <span>Backend Engineer, PT.
 Docheck Bagi Indonesia</span> <span>July 2023 - Present</span>

 PT.
-Docheck Bagi Indonesia is a startup that focuses on todo-list applications and mental health.
+Docheck Bagi Indonesia is a startup focused on a mental health platform, featuring services such as counseling (B2B and B2C), mock interview, resume review, job portal, and assessment test.
+I managed the entire backend (APIs for B2B and B2C) using restful API communication.

+-   Proposed a framework change from strapi.io (headless CMS) to NestJs (dependency injection and modularization).
+After the change, there was a 3x increase in engineering productivity, scalability, and maintainability.
--   Designed and implemented ERD based on Product Requirement Document.
+-   Designed and implemented ERD based on the Product Requirement Document.
--   Implemented backend business process while working closely with Head of Product, Project Manager, and Engineering Team.
+-   Implemented backend business processes while working closely with the Head of Product, Project Manager, and Engineering Team.
+-   Successfully delivered the product for the partnership with Pertamina batch 1, with a strong possibility of continued collaboration.

 ### <span>Backend Engineer, Glovory Technologies</span> <span>Maret 2022 - May 2023</span>